Updated December 2023

 No one enters the field of community service with the goal of becoming wealthy.
 It is true that we should definitely be investing more in our CSWs, but it is certainly possible to make a stable living pursuing this career path.

-The Government of Canada Job Bank says CSWs in Winnipeg make a median salary of about $40,000.
-At the higher end of the pay scale, they're making over $68,000.
+The Government of Canada Job Bank says CSWs make a median salary of about $50,000.
+At the higher end of the pay scale, they're making over $76,000.

 Salaried positions sometimes come with benefits packages and pension plans, paid training to upgrade your skills, and paid bereavement or compassionate care leave.